 The big picture: Speeding the path to diagnosis

 Pediatricians and gastroenterologists often carry out the initial evaluation of a baby who has jaundice, including checking bilirubin levels.
 High levels of bilirubin (direct or conjugated bilirubin specifically) are indicative of a serious liver condition.
 At this point in the evaluation, many physicians in North Texas contact the Children’s Health team.

 The typical workup to definitively diagnose biliary atresia includes common and specialized blood tests and urine analysis, ultrasound and other imaging, liver biopsy, and finally an operative procedure called a cholangiogram.
 But experts on the hepatology team have developed ways to speed up the process, without sacrificing accuracy.

-Children’s Health will be performing the test in-house, which allows the biliary atresia team to receive the results in only a couple days.
-The Clinical Laboratory of Children’s Health will also be making this new blood test available to all physician in the U.S.
+Children’s Health will be performing the test in-house, which allows the biliary atresia team to receive the results in only a couple of days.
+The Clinical Laboratory of Children’s Health will also be making this new blood test available to all physicians in the U.S.